corda/corda-logic-app-adapter/readme.md

 |---------------------------------|-------------------------------------------------------------------|-----------|
 | An Event Occurs                 | A new `LinearState` has been observed on the node’s state machine | M2        |

-The connector will require a Connection that specifies the target address of the running node as well as RPC credentials to be used with the node.
+The connector will run as a `Corda Service` and as such does not require any connection details but will use intra-process communication.

 ![Logic App Connector](components.svg)